samii00/update_check_Unity/README.md

 # update_check_Unity
-a library for check if your game's update exist in store from unity side
+contain c# code and aar plugin for check if your game's update exist in store from unity side

  1.add checkUpdate_Bazaar.aar and checkUpdate_Myket.aar to Assets/plagin/Android